trends

 These training sessions will also be an opportunity to encourage exchanges and solidarity within your team at a potentially stressful time of transition.

-For everyone, new and old employees alike, reflecting on and discussing the questions that are useful for getting to grips with the tool is a time for sharing, but also a time for reflecting collectively on the interest of the tool for everyone and the uses they wish to make of it.
+For everyone, new and old employees alike, reflecting on and discussing the questions that are useful for coming to grips with the tool is a time for sharing, but also a time for reflecting collectively on the interest of the tool for everyone and the uses they wish to make of it.
 Because in the end, this transition is essential for the evolution of your organisation, but it is your employees who will use it on a daily basis.

 Discuss this with your solution providers to avoid unpleasant surprises.
-Several solutions, such as Alf, have been developed by lawyers: these tools respect the RGPD “by design”, which can help you move forward with peace of mind.
+Several solutions, such as Alf, have been developed by lawyers: these tools respect the GDPR “by design”, which can help you move forward with peace of mind.

 Also, communicate with your IT manager about how your customer files will be managed.
-If the size of your entity allows it, appoint a DPO (Data Protection Officer): this employee will have the task of informing and advising you, verifying the correct application of the RGDP and ensuring communications with the CNIL if necessary.
+If the size of your entity allows it, appoint a DPO (Data Protection Officer): this employee will have the task of informing and advising you, verifying the correct application of the GDPR and ensuring communications with the CNIL if necessary.

-All the resources on the CNIL and the contracts/clauses to consider are available here
+All the resources on the CNIL and the contracts/clauses to consider are available here.

 The second key word is “communication”: communicate with your employees at every stage so that the transition takes place as smoothly as possible for everyone.
 And since practice is better than theory, offer your employees training.
 This is also a guarantee that they will not get into trouble later on!
 Finally, follow up and ensure the reliability and solidity of the chosen solution.
-At Alf, we are RGPD compliant “by design”, and our customers trust us with more than five years of experience in the automation of administrative and legal tasks.
+At Alf, we are GDPR-compliant “by design”, and our customers trust our more than five years of experience in the automation of administrative and legal tasks.